-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Mahogany Rise Primary School they should start with their Classroom Teacher - Students have a safe person who they feel comfortable talking with. - Students can always speak to the school psychologist, chaplain, speech therapist or Wellbeing Coordinator.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Mahogany Rise Primary School, they should start with their classroom teacher.